near/NEPs/text/0000-value-with-callback-return.md

 [drawbacks]: #drawbacks

 - This might be complicated to developers to understand the difference between the return types.
 Hopefully the bindgen will hide it or simplify it.
+- This introduces some changes to Runtime, so it increases the complexity.
 - There are might be a need in some additional API to redirect output data dependencies to a caller as well.
 This is if the proxy decides to implement a callback.
 Can discuss offline.